FragnaroK/WhatsappBot_V1/README.md

 > ***
 > ***21/01/2022*** [ ! ] UPDATE [ ! ]
 > * README.md updated!
 Finally...
-> * UI works with chromium included, so you don't need to install chrome
+> * UI works with chromium included, so you don't need to install chrome, but you will have to unzip the file "chrome-win.rar".
 > * It throw an error when you click on "Load Data" but if you click several times it should work well
 > * With UI mode, it will minify the js code
 > * Config files divided in two folders: